Virtual CAPS Services

 - Use the 24/7 Crisis Text Line: Text "LIONS" to 741741

-- Faculty and Staff – check out the Red Folder - a guide to help you recognize, respond, and refer students to the right resources
+- Faculty and Staff: review and bookmark the Red Folder, a guide to help you recognize, respond, and refer students to the right resources

 Virtual CAPS Chat